Research and collaboration

 Wardlaw Museum: Research Studio

-The Research Studio space will be flexible, and we encourage experimentation and prototyping, as well as creativity and the development of new ideas.
+The Research Studio space is flexible, and we encourage experimentation and prototyping, as well as creativity and the development of new ideas.
 Some exhibitions will begin their development in this space, and at other times there will be conversations and public events taking place here.
 Whatever it is, it won’t be the same thing twice.

 Exhibit: digital storytelling